TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

 <details>
   <summary>6.
 Monthly Stock Analysis </summary>
-Trend of Stock level & MoM diff %  by all products in 2011.
+Trend of Stock level and MoM diff %  by all products in 2011.

 ```sql
 WITH stock_qty_2011 as(